777arc/sigmf-schema-to-md/sigmf.md

 ### recorder

-description: The name of the software used to make this SigMF Recording.
+The name of the software used to make this SigMF Recording.

 type: string

-### sample_rate

-description: The sample rate of the signal in samples per second.
-minimum: 0
-maximum: 1.7976931348623157e+308
-type: number

 ### sha512

-description: The SHA512 hash of the Dataset file associated with the SigMF file.
+The SHA512 hash of the Dataset file associated with the SigMF file.

 type: string
 pattern: ^[0-9a-fA-F]{128}$

 ### trailing_bytes

-description: The number of bytes to ignore at the end of a Non-Conforming Dataset file.
+The number of bytes to ignore at the end of a Non-Conforming Dataset file.

 type: integer
 exclusiveMinimum: 0
 maximum: 18446744073709552000

 ### version

-description: The SHA512 hash of the Dataset file associated with the SigMF file.
+The SHA512 hash of the Dataset file associated with the SigMF file.

 default: 1.0.0
 type: string
 enum: ['1.0.0']

 ### geolocation

-description: The `core:geolocation` field in the Global Object is used to store the location of the recording system.
+The `core:geolocation` field in the Global Object is used to store the location of the recording system.
 The location is stored as a single [RFC 7946](https://www.rfc-editor.org/rfc/rfc7946.txt) GeoJSON `point` Object using the convention defined by [RFC 5870](https://www.rfc-editor.org/rfc/rfc5870.txt).